HarrisonDlgf/co-op-tracker/README.md

 # 🧠 Co-Op Tracker Pro: Ranked Mode 🎮

-_“Applying to jobs is the game.
-Your career is the prize.”_

-Co-Op Tracker Pro turns the Northeastern co-op search into a competitive, transparent, and gamified experience — designed to support, motivate, and empower students through one of the most overwhelming parts of college: getting that next opportunity.
+Co-Op Tracker Pro turns the boring, sometimes rough Northeastern co-op search into a competitive, transparent, and gamified experience.
+I designed this to support, motivate, and empower students through one of the most overwhelming parts of college: thinking about your future.

 ---

 ## 🚀 Vision

-Co-Op Tracker Pro isn’t just a tracker — it’s a platform.
-Built for students who are grinding through 100+ applications, refreshing NUworks at midnight, and writing cover letters for the 10th time — this app makes that process **fun, social, and transparent, and most importantly ranked**.
+Co-Op Tracker Pro isn’t just to be a spreadsheet but to be a platform for all.
+Created for students who are grinding through 100+ applications, refreshing NUworks at midnight, and writing cover letters over and over again, this site makes that process **fun, social, and transparent, and most importantly a game**.

 ### 🔥 Core Goals

-- **Ranked applications**: Earn XP for applying, writing cover letters, and moving forward in the process
+- **Earn XP for applications**: Earn XP for applying, writing cover letters, and moving forward in the process
 - **Gamified progress**: Level up, unlock achievements, and track your growth across co-op cycles
 - **Student transparency**: Offer a real-time feed of co-op offers with roles, pay, and insight for wage visibility
 - **Community support**: Comment, upvote, and celebrate your peers’ wins